msasen/persist-zustand/README.md

 # Zustand Persist Store

 > ⚠️ **Beta Notice**: This library is currently in beta.
-It is recommended to evaluate it carefully before using it in production environments.
+You should carefully evaluate it before using it in production environments.

-A persistence-oriented state management utility built on Zustand, supporting multiple storage backends.
-Store states can be automatically synchronized with the URL, `localStorage`, or `sessionStorage`.
+A persistence-focused state management utility built on top of Zustand, with support for multiple storage backends.
+Store state can be automatically synchronized with the URL, `localStorage`, and `sessionStorage`.

 ## 🚀 Features

 ### 🌐 URL Storage — Shareable and Navigable State

-The **URL Storage** mechanism allows encoding selected state values into URL query parameters.
+The **URL Storage** mechanism encodes selected parts of the state into URL query parameters.
 This enables:

 * State preservation when sharing links
-* Bookmark compatibility
+* Bookmark-friendly URLs
-* Navigation through state changes using browser history controls
+* Navigating through state changes using browser back/forward buttons
 * State persistence across page reloads
-* Base64 encoding support for special characters
+* Base64 encoding support for special characters and larger payloads

 **Example:**